 The OCI utilities are automatically included with instances launched with an Oracle Linux image.
 They are not currently available on other distributions.

-The Oracle Cloud Infrastructure CLI can be installed using
+You can install the Oracle Cloud Infrastructure CLI using

 yum install python-oci-cli

 For configuration information, see the Oracle Cloud Infrastructure Python SDK documentation and the documentation for configuring the Oracle Cloud Infrastructure CLI.

 To update to the latest version of the OCI Utilities:

 To use the OCI utilities, you first need to start the ocid service: